I host my blog on Netlify.

-I did so while my previous hosting was having some issues that made my site unreachable for a few hours, and while I waited for it to get up online again, I created a replica of my site on Netlify.
+I moved a while ago, my previous hosting was having some issues that made my site unreachable for a few hours, and while I waited for it to get up online again, I searched around for a quick way to bring it back and I created a replica of my site on Netlify.

-Since this blog runs on Hugo, which is a Static Site Generator, I need very little time to move the blog files around.
+Since this blog runs on Hugo, which is a Static Site Generator, I don’t need a lot of work to move the blog to a new hosting.
 All I need is something that can serve HTML files, which is pretty much any hosting on the planet.

 I started looking for the best platform for a static site, and a few stood out but I eventually tried Netlify, and I’m glad I did.